Online Guide - Estate Settlement/Liquidation | ScriptaLegal

 Application for the death benefit, surviving spouse's pension and orphan's pension at Retraite Québec

-• The death benefit is a lump-sum payment and is intended to reimburse the paid funeral expenses of the deceased.
+• The death benefit is a one-off payment intended to reimburse the deceased's funeral expenses .

 • The surviving spouse's pension is a monthly pension paid to the surviving spouse according to certain criteria.

-• The orphan's pension can be paid to the child of the deceased who is under the age of 18 and was living with the deceased at the time of his death.
+• The orphan's pension may be paid to a child of the deceased who is under 18 and living with the deceased at the time of death.

 Cancellation of Social Insurance Number (SIN), licences, official cards and documents

-This procedure protects the estate against identity theft and any fraudulent use.
+This formality protects the estate against identity theft and fraudulent use.

 Cancellation of the benefits from the Old Age Security (OAS) / Quebec Pension Plan (QPP)